Transmission Gully: NZTA announces $14m Covid-19 payment

-The New Zealand Transport Agency has announced it's making an advance payment of $14m to the builder of Transmission Gully to reflect the costs of the Covid-19 work shutdown.
+The New Zealand Transport Agency has announced it is making an advance payment of $14 million to the builder of Transmission Gully to reflect the costs of the Covid-19 work shutdown.

-The 27km stretch of motorway has blown its budget, been bailed out by NZTA, suffered significant delays and criticised for being run like a circus.
+The money is a lifeline for the 27km stretch of motorway which has blown its budget, been previously bailed out by NZTA, suffered significant delays and faced criticism for being run like a circus.

 It's being built through a public-private partnership, the Wellington Gateway Partnership (WGP), with CPB Contractors and HEB Construction sub-contracted to carry out the design and construction.

+The $14m is an interim payment, which will form part of any final settlement agreement.

+The contractor and the builder have agreed to carry out a winter construction programme over the next six weeks while a new completion date is thrashed out and agreed on.

 "We understand that people are keen to know when the road will be finished, and we are committed to seeing it open at the earliest possible date, and the winter works programme will help minimise further delays.
-However, Waka Kotahi must take a considered approach to making any decisions that involve tax payer money and that is why an agreement on the new opening date and associated costs is taking time," says Waka Kotahi Transport Services General Manager, Brett Gliddon.
+However, Waka Kotahi must take a considered approach to making any decisions that involve taxpayer money and that is why an agreement on the new opening date and associated costs is taking time," NZTA Transport Services general manager Brett Gliddon said.

-"The Covid-19 stand down period and subsequent work restrictions has caused longer delays than the five weeks of Level 4 due to the loss of valuable summer construction and some of that work can't be resumed until the weather improves again."
+"The Covid-19 stand-down period and subsequent work restrictions have caused longer delays than the five weeks of level 4 due to the loss of valuable summer construction, and some of that work can't be resumed until the weather improves again," he said.

-Earlier this year it was revealed the cost of the project blew out to more than $1 billion after NZTA agreed to pay the contractor another $190.6 million in a settlement over delays caused by the 2016 Kaikoura earthquake, and flooding around the same time.
+Earlier this year it was revealed the cost of the project blew out to more than $1 billion after NZTA agreed to pay the contractor another $190.6m in a settlement over delays caused by the 2016 Kaikoura earthquake, and flooding around the same time.

 Today's $14m is separate from that $190.6m payment, which NZTA has confirmed has been paid in full.